 Before we even begin to answer this question, let us reiterate, "God hates divorce" (Malachi 2:16).
 The pain, confusion, and frustration most people experience after a divorce are surely part of the reason that God hates divorce.
 Even more difficult, biblically, than the question of divorce, is the question of remarriage.
 The vast majority of people who divorce either remarry or consider getting remarried.
 What does the Bible say about this?

 It is our view that there are certain instances in which divorce and remarriage are permitted without the remarriage being considered adultery.
-These instances would include unrepentant adultery, physical abuse of spouse or children, and abandonment of a believing spouse by an unbelieving spouse.
+These instances would include unrepentant adultery and abandonment of a believing spouse by an unbelieving spouse.
 We are not saying that a person under such circumstances should remarry.
 The Bible definitely encourages remaining single or reconciliation over remarriage (1 Corinthians 7:11).
-At the same time, it is our view that God offers His mercy and grace to the innocent party in a divorce and allows that person to remarry without it being considered adultery.
+At the same time, it is our view that God offers His mercy and grace to the innocent party in a divorce and allows that person to remarry.

 A person who gets a divorce for a reason other than the reasons listed above, and then gets remarried has committed adultery (Luke 16:18).
 The question then becomes, is this remarriage an "act" of adultery, or a "state" of adultery.
 The present tense of the Greek in Matthew 5:32; 19:9; and Luke 16:18 can indicate a continuous state of adultery.
 At the same time, the present tense in Greek does not always indicate continuous action.
 Sometimes it simply means that something occurred (Aoristic, Punctiliar, or Gnomic present).
 For example, the word "divorces" in Matthew 5:32 is present tense, but divorcing is not a continual action.
 It is our view that remarriage, no matter the circumstances, is not a continual state of adultery.
 Only the act of getting remarried itself is adultery.